fharookshaik/fibonacci-series/README.md

 Hello Coders,

-This repository is mainly targeted to collect program's in different programming languages of the famous Fibonacci series.
+This repository is mainly targeted to collect program's in various programming languages of the famous Fibonacci series.

 ## What is fibonacci series